elastic/elastic-serverless-forwarder/docs/README-AWS.md

     * From "Trigger configuration" dropdown select "SQS"
     * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Serverless Forwarder
       * The SQS queue you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Forwarder for Serverless Lambda timeout.
+      * IAM policy must be added before the next step as described at (Lambda IAM permissions and policies)[#lambda-iam-permissions-and-policies]
     * Click on "Add"

 ### Cloudformation